Hendy/umbraco-look/README.md

 #### DateQuery

-A date query is used together with a custom date indexer and enables date range queries (both date properties are optional).
+A date query is used together with a custom date indexer and enables date range queries (all properties are optional).
+If a date query is set (ie, not null), then results must have a date value.

 ```csharp
 lookQuery.DateQuery = new DateQuery() {